-HDB rental prices in Singapore have been rising steadily over the last two years, marking the 22nd straight month of growth in the already robust rental market.
+HDB rental prices in Singapore have been rising steadily over the last three years, marking a long continuous growth in the already robust rental market.

 When we zoom in to 3-, 4- and 5-room flats, the difference was around 3.28%, falling from 9,781 cases to 9,460 cases.

 If you’re looking at renting an HDB flat, you’ll need to know the median prices across all HDB estates in Singapore.

 The median means that half of the flats had rental rates above the stated number, while the other half were below that (which means that the rental rate can be higher or lower, depending on various factors such as the flat’s existing condition and the amenities in the vicinity).

 *Less than 20 rental transactions in the quarter

 What causes the HDB flat rental prices to be higher or lower?

 Let’s look at which towns command the highest and lowest HDB rental rates.

 HDB towns with the highest median rental rates

 |Punggol & Queenstown |